SK4G/plugin.context.exportto/README.md

 # plugin.context.exportto

 # Addon is no longer supported.
-# No updates will be available.
+No updates will be available.
-# Here for archival purposes only.

 Export video items in Kodi Addons to library as .strm files.